Hong Kyung-pyo: Collaborations and rising profile

-To capture explosion effects, Hong commissioned engineer Song Seon-dae to build a custom, remote-controlled vibrating device, opting for in-house production due to the limited three-week rental period for international equipment.
-Song created this device within a month, using a motor sourced from Cheonggyecheon.
-The device caused the camera to shake, mimicking the impact of explosions.
-Unlike still cameras, which simply open and close a shutter to capture an image, movie cameras use a spinning mirror, typically set at 180 degrees, to create smooth video.
-Reducing this mirror's angle to 90, 45, or 25 degrees results in choppier, jarring motion.
-Given the camera's approximate 25-kilogram weight, inducing natural shaking was challenging; thus, the vibrating device was crucial.
-This effort earned him multiple accolades, including the Best Cinematography Award at the Grand Bell Awards, the Blue Dragon Film Award, the Korean Association of Film Critics Award, and the Golden Cinematography Award for Cinematographer of the Year.

-In the same year, Hong did E J-yong short film Joy of love (2004).
+To capture explosion effects, Hong commissioned engineer Song Seon-dae to build a custom, remote-controlled vibrating device, opting for local production due to the limited three-week rental period for international equipment.
+Song created the device within a month using a motor sourced from Cheonggyecheon to shake the camera and mimic the impact of explosions.
+Because movie cameras use a spinning mirror (typically set at 180 degrees) for smooth video, reducing this angle to 90, 45, or 25 degrees creates a choppier motion.
+Given the camera's approximately 25-kilogram weight, inducing natural shaking was challenging, making the custom device necessary.
+Hong's work on the film earned multiple accolades, including Best Cinematography at the Grand Bell Awards, the Blue Dragon Film Awards, the Korean Association of Film Critics Awards, and the Golden Cinematography Awards.
+Later that year, Hong served as cinematographer for E J-yong short film Joy of love (2004).

-In 2007, Hong served as the cinematographer for Lee Myung-se's film M. For his work on this film, Hong received the Best Cinematography Award at the 2007 Korean Association of Film Critics Awards and the Technical Award at the 2008 Busan Film Critics Awards.

-While Hong Kyung-pyo was in Los Angeles for four months, commuting between Mexico and the Dominican Republic for the film Fire Bay, its production was suddenly postponed a week before his scheduled start.
-During this period, he spoke with Bong Joon-ho, who was visiting the U.S. They met for a meal, and Bong inquired about Hong's availability.
-Bong expressed his desire for Hong to work on Mother, citing an appreciation for Hong's ability to convey subtle messages through color, which he felt suited the film's delicate yet powerful, "slightly feminine" aesthetic.
+In 2007, he worked on Lee Myung-se's film M, receiving Best Cinematography at the Korean Association of Film Critics Awards and the Technical Award at the Busan Film Critics Awards.
+While Hong was in Los Angeles—commuting between Mexico and the Dominican Republic for a project titled Fire Bay—production was abruptly postponed a week before filming was scheduled to begin.
+During this period, he met Bong Joon-ho, who was visiting the United States.
+Bong asked about Hong's availability and invited him to work on Mother, noting an appreciation for Hong's ability to convey subtle messages through color, which he felt suited the film's delicate aesthetic.